 • THE RIGHT TO BE INFORMED ABOUT A DATA BREACH

 You are at any time entitled to access your data, to correct your data, to transfer your data, and to have your data deleted in the register.
-Such application should be in writing, signed and sent to the e-mail address below.
+Such application should be in writing, signed and sent to the Vienna Office (see below).
 The requests are processed without a charge.
 If you are unsure on how to proceed, please ask the local doctor involved with your care for help.